semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 You will need to **manually terminate** the VM using either `sudo poweroff` or `sudo shutdown -r now`.

+### sem and pipelines

+In this subsection you will find `sem` examples related to pipelines.

+### sem and workflows

+In this subsection you will find `sem` examples related to workflows.

+### sem and notifications

+In this subsection you will find `sem` examples related to notifications.

 ### sem version

 The `sem version` command displays the used version of the `sem` tool.
 As an